Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/LOCK_HANDLING_COMPLETE_FLOW.md

 │ account.                                    │
 │                                             │
 │ What you should do:                         │
-│ • Contact administrator to understand why   │
+│ • Contact administrator for more info       │
 │ • Request account unlock if error           │
 │ • Follow administrator's instructions       │
 │                                             │